-Tropical plants provide some of the most interesting conversation pieces due to their vibrant colors or unique shapes.
+Tropical plants provide some of the most interesting conversation pieces due to their vibrant colors and unique shapes.

 Known best by the common name traveler’s palm, this fan-shaped broadleaf evergreen isn’t actually a true palm but a member of the Strelitziaceae family, aka White Bird of Paradise.

 Other common names are traveler’s tree and east-west palm (in the US, the common names may have the alternate spelling of traveler’s palm or traveler’s tree).

 The names refer to its use by travelers as a source of fresh water, who gather rainwater from the leaf bases and bracts.

 As its scientific name suggests, this tree hails from the rainforests of Madagascar.
-There are four subspecies, which are generally referred to in botanical circles by the local names.
+There are four subspecies, which are generally referred to in botanical circles by their local names.

 - Bemavo is the largest and most natively common variety.